nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 The following limitations and considerations are currently known:

-- Order signing via the Polymarket Python client is slow, taking more than 1 second.
+- Order signing via the Polymarket Python client is slow, taking around one second.
 - Post-only orders are not supported.
 - Reduce-only orders are not supported.